 Last updated: 30 April 2026

-These terms govern your use of cleverinit.com and the Clever Initiative platform — whether you visit the site, request a demo, license the source code, run the managed platform, or resell it under your own brand.
+These terms govern your use of cleverinit.com and the Clever Initiative platform — whether you visit the site, request a demo, run the managed platform, commission a custom module, or resell the platform under your own brand.
 By using the service you agree to them; if you sign a separate Master Services Agreement, that document takes precedence over anything written below.

 We have written these terms to be readable.
 If anything is unclear, write to info@cleverinit.com and we will explain it in even plainer language.